Playing card suit: Four-color suits

 Some decks, while using the French suits, give each suit a different color to make the suits more distinct from each other.
 In bridge, such decks are known as no-revoke decks, and the most common colors are black spades, red hearts, blue diamonds and green clubs, although in the past the diamond suit usually appeared in a golden yellow-orange.
 A pack occasionally used in Germany uses green spades (comparable to leaves), red hearts, yellow diamonds (comparable to bells) and black clubs (comparable to acorns).
 This is a compromise deck devised to allow players from East Germany (who used German suits) and West Germany (who adopted the French suits) to be comfortable with the same deck when playing tournament Skat after the German reunification.

+Balatro also has a high contrast setting.
+Clubs are blue and diamonds are yellow.

 Other suited decks

+Swiss-German Experimental Suit Systems

+This is a list of suit systems devised by early Swiss-German cardmakers mentioned by Michael Dummett: